killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 If you want to return something your users can use as an iterator, the best practice is to define a new type that implements `Iterator`.
 This may become easier once `impl Trait` is stabilized (see [the tracking issue][rust-34511]).
 You can find a bit more information about this in the [`futures` tutorial][returning-futures] (as returning a `Future` and an `Iterator` has similar characteristics).

-If you find yourself implementing a method on a type to return some of the type's data as an `Iterator`, you should also consider implementing [`IntoIterator`] on that type.
-(This only works when there is only _one_ obvious way to iterate over your type's data.)

 [rust-34511]: https://github.com/rust-lang/rust/issues/34511
 [returning-futures]: https://github.com/alexcrichton/futures-rs/blob/f78905e584d06e69e5237ca12745ccd3d6f4a73a/TUTORIAL.md#returning-futures